Search for a recipe

 Homemade curry powder

-Homemade curry powder stays good for weeks and it enhances the flavor of dry south Indian style curry.
-If you are going to make a small batch of curry powder you can add little oil for roasting the spice mix but for longer shelf life skip the oil.
+Homemade curry powder stays good for weeks, and it enhances the flavor of dry South Indian style curry.
+If you are going to make a small batch of curry powder, you can add a little oil for roasting the spice mix, but for a longer shelf life, skip the oil.
 The extra spice powder can be used for Capsicum rice, Kathirikai sadam, Vazhakkai Poriyal, etc.

 What should be the texture of the podi?

-In our home, we generally prefer slightly coarse ground homemade podi as it gives a nice texture to the podi.
-You can ground the curry powder fine or coarse according to your preference.
+In our home, we generally prefer slightly coarse-ground homemade podi as it gives a nice texture to the podi.
+You can grind the curry powder fine or coarse according to your preference.

 Yes, you can add onion, garlic, ginger, etc. According to your taste.